 - When selecting exercises, try to choose compound movements and always include at least one upper-body-dominant and one lower-body-dominant exercise.

-Here is an example of the five-week program:
+Here is an example of the 5-week program:

 After Week 5, you can re-start the cycle or you can rotate in a couple workouts from the above schemes.
 If you opt to restart the cycle, choose the exercises that were the most demanding and do more of them.
 If you'd rather adjust the rep range, make sure you beat your rep count from last time.